2winners/HTML_Form-country-State-Select/README.md

 ```

-the Example_Location.php + Options.json can be run directly and is a functioning form that can be posted to try it
+The <b>Example_Location.php + Options.json</b> can be run directly and is a functioning form that can be posted to try it.

-the Barebones.php + Options.json file is all thats needed to make it work
+The <b>Barebones.php + Options.json</b> file is all thats needed to make it work